rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/local-comm-broker.md

 5. Click **CONTINUE**.
 6. Click **COPY** to copy the generated **Token**.

-Paste the token in the device's terminal and run it to set up the device manager client on the device.
+Paste and execute the token in the device's terminal so as to set up the device manager client on the device.

 If the device is set up successfully, you should see the following output: